Hong5489/Hong5489.github.io/_posts/2022-09-23-gate-protocol.md

 # Conclusion

 As Andre said, this type of remote control are widely found in Malaysia.
-It uses static codes, which is vulnerable to brute force and replay attack, so hope that in future our house gates can change it to rolling code to be more secure.
-Imagine anyone can open your house gate that is quite scary..
+It uses static codes, which is vulnerable to brute force and replay attack, so hope in future all our house gates can change it to rolling code to be more secure.
+Imagine anyone can open your house gate that is quite scary.. so if you are using this kind of remote for your gate, better change it to more secure one